borzam/har/CODEBOOK.md

 The script provided in this repo performs the cleaning of the raw data, in order to obtain a tidy dataset, as stated in the paragraph 0.

 It consists of 7 tasks (6 as two collapse), which are performed sequentially:

-0. Getting and unzipping the archives.
+- Getting and unzipping the archives.
-1. Merging the raw datasets; includes adding variable names and adding the two variables ACTIVITY and SUBJECT from the corresponding files.
+- Merging the raw datasets; includes adding variable names and adding the two variables ACTIVITY and SUBJECT from the corresponding files.
+"Merging" is implemented as "appending", not as "JOINing the SQL way", such as with the `merge()` function, as the two datasets have the same schema and refer to two independent sets of measurement of the same quantities.
-2. Extracting only the desired variables; the choice is implemented by looking at the variable name and by considering only variables related to "mean()" or "std()".
+- Extracting only the desired variables; the choice is implemented by looking at the variable name and by considering only variables related to "mean()" or "std()".
-3. (4.)
-Adding descriptive names to the listed activities.
+- Adding descriptive names to the listed activities.
-5. Creating the output tidy data set, carrying the average of each variable for each activity and each subject.
+- Creating the output tidy data set, carrying the average of each variable for each activity and each subject.
-6. Saving the results to a file.
+- Saving the results to a file.

 ```
 ## 0. Check if the remote file has already